chrisjwaddell/blue-moon/README.md

 ## Pivot date
 This is the date you want to start from.
 Like a reference point.
 You could find the first Sunday in March starting from 2000.
+Pivot date is the second argument.
+The default is today if pivot date is empty.
 You could set the pivot date as: \
 ``
 { day: "Sunday 1", month: 3 }, { day: 1, month: 1, year: 2000 }